hopchouinard/Claraforge/README.md

 1. **Star & Fork**: Show your support and create your own version
 2. **Issues & Discussions**: Share problems, ideas, and success stories
 3. **Pull Requests**: Contribute improvements and new content
-4. **Community Conversations**: Engage with other Claraverse users
+4. **Community Conversations**: Engage with other Claraforge users

 ### Building the Future Together

-The goal of Claraverse isn't just to create better AI interactions—it's to establish new standards for human-AI collaboration that benefit everyone.
+The goal of Claraforge isn't just to create better AI interactions—it's to establish new standards for human-AI collaboration that benefit everyone.
 By sharing this framework openly, we hope to:

 - Accelerate adoption of sophisticated AI collaboration techniques
 - Create a community of practice around advanced AI interaction